maqduni/maqduni.github.io/source/_posts/test-article-1.md

 ---
-title: Deploying SVG files in a Webpack JS bundle
+title: Test article 1
 date: 2019-08-11 11:08:38
 tags:
-- post
+- svg
-- Fight
+- webpack
-- Shocking
+- sass
+excerpt: First sentence of the article here
+more: First sentence of the article here
 ---
 Welcome to [Hexo](https://hexo.io/)!
 This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).